DLR-SC/islandviz-hololens/README.md

 <h2>Building the application</h2>

 Under `File -> Build Settings… `, switch the target Platform to <b>Universal Windows Platform</b> .
 Click `Mixed Reality Toolkit -> Build Window`, and hit 'Build Unity Project'.
-This will yield a Visual Studio Solution with the compiled Unity project assemblies, ready for deployment to the HoloLens.
+This will yield a Visual Studio Solution with the compiled Unity project assemblies, ready for deployment to HoloLens.
 For detailed instructions on how to deploy using Visual Studio, [refer to the documentation](https://docs.microsoft.com/en-us/windows/mixed-reality/install-the-tools).